lwang-astro/PeTar/README.md

 Besides, it is not necessary to list all options there.
 Thus, if new options are implemented in the future version, there is no need to update the file again (unless existing option names change).

-#### SSE/BSE steller evolution tool
+#### BSE based steller evolution tool
-The _petar.bse_ will be generated when --with-interrupt=bse is used during the configuration.
+The _petar.(mo)bse_ will be generated when --with-interrupt=bse is used during the configuration.
-This is the standalone SSE/BSE tool to evolve stars and binaries to a given time.
+This is the standalone tool to evolve stars and binaries to a given time.
-All SSE/BSE global parameters can be set in options.
+All global parameters needed can be set in options.
 The basic way to evolve a group of stars:
 ```
-petar.bse [options] mass1, mass2 ...
+petar.(mo)bse [options] mass1, mass2 ...
 ```
 If no mass is provided, the tool can evolve a group of stars with equal logarithmic mass interval.

 The basic way to evolve a group of binaries:
 ```
-petar.bse [options] -b [binary data file]
+petar.(mo)bse [options] -b [binary data file]
 ```
 where the binary data file contain 4 values (mass1, mass2, period, eccentricity) per line.
 Notice that the first line has only one value which is the number of binaries.